nirus/Angular-Route-Injector/README.md

 https://github.com/DanWahlin

-http://weblogs.asp.net/dwahlin/dynamically-loading-controllers-and-views-with-angularjs-and-requirejs
+Read the below blog to get a detailed understanding of Angular JS lazy loading. http://weblogs.asp.net/dwahlin/dynamically-loading-controllers-and-views-with-angularjs-and-requirejs

 The above blog inspired me to develop the library as a generic module which can be used with or without Require JS framework.